← Back to Terminal

 Application layer (Cursor, Harvey, Glean): Completely shielded from infrastructure economics.
 They rent API access and benefit from everyone else’s efficiency gains — as incumbent infrastructure matures, API prices fall, and application margins improve.
 Best risk-adjusted position in the value chain: upside from AI adoption without infrastructure risk.

-trillion was invested, most builders went bankrupt, and the surviving companies or acquirers operated profitably on infrastructure purchased at pennies on the dollar.
+Historical precedent: Every major infrastructure overbuild follows this pattern.
+In the fiber optic bust (1997-2001), $2 trillion was invested, most builders went bankrupt, and the surviving companies or acquirers operated profitably on infrastructure purchased at pennies on the dollar.
 In cloud computing (2006-2015), AWS invested heavily for nearly a decade before reaching attractive profitability, but by 2020 earned 33% operating margins — extraordinary marginal returns on a cost base that competitors could not replicate in less time.
 In railroads (1840s-1870s), repeated bankruptcies destroyed equity holders but left the physical infrastructure intact, and survivors operated as natural monopolies for a century.
 In each case: (1) the builders often lost money, (2) the infrastructure survived and eventually produced strong marginal returns, (3) those returns accrued to incumbents and acquirers rather than new entrants, (4) the overbuild itself became the barrier to entry.

 The open question for AI infrastructure: does the technology change fast enough that the physical infrastructure depreciates before generating adequate marginal returns?
 The “value cascade” model (Section 1.3) suggests no — frontier GPUs cascade to inference to batch/edge, retaining utility for 5+ years.
 But NVIDIA’s 2-year architecture cycle (Hopper → Blackwell → Rubin) creates pressure in the opposite direction.
 Amazon shortening GPU useful life from 6 to 5 years is the market’s current answer: somewhere in between.